-You can create an exception list to bypass spamBlocker actions and Virus Outbreak Detection (VOD) scans for emails sent to or from a specific sender or recipient address.
+You can create an exception list to bypass spamBlocker actions for emails sent to or from a specific sender or recipient address.

 For example, if you want to allow an email newsletter that spamBlocker identifies as spam, you can add that sender to the exception list and use the Allow action regardless of the spamBlocker category the sender is assigned to.
 Or, if you want to apply a tag to a sender that spamBlocker designates as safe, you can add that to the exceptions list as well.